 During orthodontic treatment, the planned movement of one tooth or group of teeth causes reciprocal movement of the teeth used for anchorage.
 Gauging force dynamics is difficult as unwanted tooth movements often occur.
 These unwanted movements must be compensated for.

-Interdisciplinary therapy in the adult patient can be very challenging, particularly in situations where the patient exhibits a severe attachment loss from missing teeth or severe periodontal disease.
-This attachment loss adds to the difficulty of estimating anchorage and stability treatment becomes exponentially more difficult.
+Interdisciplinary therapy in adult patients can be very challenging, particularly when the patient exhibits a severe attachment loss from missing teeth or severe periodontal disease.
+This attachment loss adds to the difficulty of estimating anchorage, and stability treatment becomes exponentially more difficult.

 SEE CASE GALLERYBOOK A CONSULTATION